erebe/wstunnel/README.md

 ```bash
 wstunnel client -L socks5://127.0.0.1:8888 --connection-min-idle 10 ws://myRemoteHost:8080
 ```
-This command will create a socks5 server listening on port 8888 of a loopback interface and will forward traffic.
+This command will create a socks5 server listening on port 8888 of the loopback interface and will forward traffic dynamically.
+`connection-min-idle 10` is going an optimization to create a pool of 10 connection connected to the server, to speed-up the establishement of new tunnels.

-With firefox you can setup a proxy using this tunnel, by setting in networking preferences 127.0.0.1:8888 and selecting socks5 proxy
+With firefox you can setup a proxy using this tunnel, by setting in networking preferences 127.0.0.1:8888 and selecting socks5 proxy.
 Be sure to check the option `Proxy DNS when using SOCKS v5` for the server to resolve DNS name and not your local machine.

 or with curl